MUCollective/mucollective.github.io/README.md

 `[for everyone]` You need to prepare the followings:

 * URLs to your release.
 * The categories of your releases: software, prototype, or something else.
+Examples are listed below.

 There are two files `_data/prototype.yml` and `_data/software.yml`.
 Our suggestion is that if it is a concrete thing, then it belongs to `software`.
 The entry should be very much self-explanatory.